-In cases such as high aesthetic expectations of patients in the anterior region, deficiencies in patient-doctor communication, patient concerns about the appearance to be obtained at the end of the procedure; mock-up, wax-up and guide applications may be preferred in order to create appropriate form, size, contact relationships and to ensure that the patient and dentist are on the same side before direct restorative procedures are started.38
+In cases regarding the high aesthetic expectations of patients in the anterior region, the deficiencies in patient-doctor communication, and patient concerns about the appearance to be obtained at the end of the procedure, mock-ups, wax-ups and guide applications may be preferred in order to create appropriate forms, sizes, contact relationships and to ensure that the patient and dentist are on the same page before direct restorative procedures are started.38

-In digital technology, the ability to instantly transfer intraoral scans to the computer environment and to superimpose these data with the patient's facial photographs or 3D facial scans by means of CAM design software has made digital wax-up applications frequently preferred in the design step of the planned restorations.39 (Figure 3).
+In digital technology, the ability to instantly transfer intraoral scans to the computer environment and to superimpose these data with the patient's facial photographs or 3D facial scans by means of CAM design software has made digital wax-up applications frequently preferred in the design step of the planned restorations (Figure 3).39

-This development provides very fast feedback on any changes in the design plan instead of traditional intraoral mock-up or wax-up methods used on the model in aesthetic services such as smile design.40 In addition to the wax-up created in digital format, dentists and technicians can use natural shapes from digital libraries and adapt them in a very short time, unlike traditional wax-ups.
-Thus, the digital wax-up can be readjusted easily and efficiently; and the proposed design can be created without compromising aesthetics and/or periodontal health.39 The introduction of 3D printing technology in this field has brought many advantages.
-Thanks to additive manufacturing technologies; a model can be obtained from digitally prepared wax-up designs and consulted with the patient, and if desired, silicone mock-ups can be prepared on this model.38 (Figure 4).
+This development provides very fast feedback on any changes in the design plan instead of the traditional intraoral mock-up or wax-up methods used on the model in aesthetic services such as smile design.40 In addition to wax-ups created in digital format, dentists and technicians can use natural shapes from digital libraries and adapt them in a very short time, unlike traditional wax-ups.
+Thus, the digital wax-up can be readjusted easily and efficiently, and the proposed design can be created without compromising aesthetics and/or periodontal health.39

+The introduction of 3D printing technology in this field has brought many advantages.
+Thanks to additive manufacturing technologies, a model can be obtained from digitally prepared wax-up designs and consultation with the patient can take place, and if desired, silicone mock-ups can be prepared on this model (Figure 4).38

-Recently, this technology has enabled the development of 3D printed rigid preparation guides with a new design that makes it possible to overcome some of the limitations of silicone indexes and improves the ability to visualise the teeth.
-Furthermore, in the multidisciplinary treatment protocol of aesthetic anterior restorations, it has been possible to 3D print crown lengthening guides that can be used in the periodontal surgery step to improve facial aesthetics by restoring the harmony between hard and soft tissues.^{38,39} On the other hand, after the periodontal and surgical procedures performed, resin shells produced with 3D printing technologies can be adapted to the patient's mouth as post-operative mock-ups and the patient can have precise information about the final restoration shape.39
+Recently, this technology has enabled the development of 3D printed rigid preparation guides with a new design which makes it possible to overcome some of the limitations of silicone indexes and improves the ability to visualize the teeth.
+Furthermore, in the multidisciplinary treatment protocol of aesthetic anterior restorations, it has become possible to 3D print crown lengthening guides which can be used in the periodontal surgery step in order to improve facial aesthetics by restoring the harmony between hard and soft tissues.^{38,39}